Site icon WCG CPAs & Advisors

 What does all this mean?
 This means that any small business owner assumes a ton of risk, and that risk should demand a higher return on investment.
 In other words, a higher return on investment should demand higher shareholder (investor) distributions, and therefore lower shareholder salaries.
 This is a like a teeter-totter.

-The entire economic benefit of the business can only be paid out in salaries and distributions.
+The entire economic benefit of the business can only be paid out in salaries and distributions (and perquisites or what we call “perks”).
 As such, if distributions are higher because of investor risk and the subsequent demand for more return on investment to meet the risk profile, then salaries must be reduced.

 Taxpayer’s Comprehensive Guide to LLCs and S Corps 2023-2024 Edition